Eastern Massachussetts Guild of Woodworkers

 Featured Piece of the Month

-Further information can be requested from Tom Shirley.
+Further information can be requested from James Goodwin.

 Remember this column is not necessarily dedicated to furniture pieces.
 Tools, jigs, processes, and other woodworking related themes are also relevant.